-This looked fairly busy, but all the children and parents I saw in the main rave room looked more than happy too!
+This looked fairly busy, but all the children and parents I saw in the main rave room looked more than happy too.
 With free glow sticks being handed out, what’s not to love?

-It was there that we came across a very content dog, basking in the sun’s rays… and all the love and attention he was getting from the morning ravers!
+It was there that we came across a very content dog, basking in the sun’s rays… and all the love and attention he was getting from the giddy morning ravers!

 Food & drink

-In case you’re interested; the green mojito-style smoothies we had were delicious, and I also tried a very tasty raw cookie dough ball.
+In case you’re interested, the green mojito-style smoothies we had were delicious, and I also tried a very tasty raw cookie dough ball.

-With such a mixed clientele came an array of outfits that put end to the statement of “I don’t know what to wear”.
+With such a mixed clientele comes an array of outfits that put end to the statement of “I don’t know what to wear”.
 At Morning Gloryville, you wear whatever you want!
 Our fave get-ups today included an amazing waistcoat and trousers set patterned with brightly-coloured fruits, and a gent wearing a rather fetching top hat on his head and a baby on his front.

 Has our morning rave upped our productivity today?
 We reckon so.
 If not it was good exercise, it made us smile all day, and we witnessed a young blind man having an absolutely amazing time with his friends in a safe and friendly environment.

 See you next month, Belgrave – we’re hooked!
 In fact, we enjoyed ourselves so much, it is going to become part of our company ethos from now on – #PayDayRave has been born, and long may it continue.